soniox/speech-to-text-web/README.md

 ##### `bufferQueueSize`

 Maximum number of audio chunks to buffer in memory before the WebSocket connection is established.
 If this limit is exceeded, an error will be thrown.

+##### `keepAlive`

+When set to `true`, automatically sends a keepalive message (`{"type": "keepalive"}`) every 15 seconds during active sessions.
+This prevents the WebSocket connection from timing out during periods of silence (e.g., when using client-side voice activity detection, during pauses in speech, or when temporarily pausing audio streaming).

+**Default:** `false`

+**When to use:** Enable this option if:
+- You're using client-side VAD and only stream audio during speech
+- You have periods where no audio is sent but want to preserve the session context (speaker labels, language tracking, prompt)
+- You want to prevent connection timeouts during extended silences

+**Note**: You are charged for the full stream duration, not just the audio processed.

 ##### `onStarted()`